-Just like your children, you really should want to know where your company’s key documents are at all times.
+You really should want to know where your company’s key documents are at all times.
 Why?
 Because you are going to need them.
 When you want to accept investment money or sell the company, someone is going to insist on doing a diligence review and seeing all your corporate documents.
 And that’s not the time you want to start looking for them.

-If you didn't keep your company's documents safe and well organized from the start—and aren't lucky enough to use Shoobx, which does that for you—do it now.
+If you didn't keep your company's documents safe and well organized from the start—and aren't lucky enough to use Fidelity, which does that for you—do it now.
 To get you started, here’s a list of the kinds of documents you'll be expected to have readily available: